Top Factors That Affect a Repair Quote for a Fire-Damaged House

 The materials in your home directly influence replacement costs.
 Standard drywall, basic flooring, and common fixtures cost less to replace than premium alternatives.

-The material replacement factor becomes particularly complex when dealing with custom or discontinued items that require special ordering or custom fabrication.
+The factor of material replacement becomes notably intricate when handling custom or obsolete items that necessitate special ordering or custom manufacturing.

 Smoke and Soot Damage